-4. Definitions
+3. Definitions

-- " Residential Only: Development project where the entire area of the parcel has a residential use, such as townhouses and garden apartments. - " Horizontal Mixed Use: Development project where the parcel has both commercial and residential uses on the ground floor on different parts of the site.
-The commercial use may be a planned building(s) or an existing commercial building(s) on the same site. - " Vertical Mixed Use/Residential Podium Projects: Development project that has commercial uses on the ground floor with residential uses above. - " Residential Podium: Development project that has parking in an enclosed ground floor parking garage. - " Townhouses: Attached units side-by-side that generally have front doors on one side and garages on the back side.
+- " Residential Surface-parked: Development project where the entire area of the parcel has a residential use, such as townhouses and garden apartments, with surface parking lots outside of the building envelope. - " Horizontal Mixed Use: Development project where the parcel has both commercial and residential uses on the ground floor on different parts of the site.
+The commercial use may be a planned building(s) or an existing commercial building(s) on the same site. - " Vertical Mixed Use: Development project that has commercial uses on the ground floor with residential uses above. - " Residential Podium: Development project that has parking in an enclosed ground floor parking garage. - " Townhouses: Attached units side-by-side that generally have front doors on one side and garages on the back side.
 Most townhouses have two-car garages, either two spaces wide or two tandem spaces (end to end).
 The front doors look onto a public street, private drive, or common open space, while the garages are usually lined up along an alley with garage doors on both sides.
-This development type typically includes tuck-under garage parking and additional surface parking spaces for visitors. - " Multifamily Complex: Residential rental apartments and/or condominiums with two or three stories and arranged around a common landscaped courtyard.
+This development type typically includes tuck-under garage parking and additional surface parking spaces for visitors. - " Multi-family Complex: Residential rental apartments and/or condominiums with two or three stories and arranged around a common landscaped courtyard.
 Parking is in the form of surface parking for residents and guests - residents often have covered car ports.
-Garden apartments also typically have amenities such as a common room or exercise room. - " Primary Street: Street where the highest level of vehicle, pedestrian, and/or bicycle circulation is anticipated for a development project. - " Secondary Street: Non-primary street adjacent to a development project.
+Garden apartments also typically have amenities such as a common room or exercise room. - " Primary Street: Street where the highest level of vehicle, pedestrian, and/or bicycle circulation is anticipated for a development project. - " Secondary Street: Non-primary street adjacent to a development project. - " Internal Street: Smaller street or network of streets within a development project that provides internal circulation.

-- " Internal Street: Smaller street or network of streets within a development project that provides internal circulation. - " Main Entry Drive: Drive that provides a single entry into a project site. - " Shared Entry Drive: Drive that provides a single main entry point for commercial and residential uses in a horizontal mixed-use project. - " Separate Entry Drive: Drive that provides a separate main entry point for commercial and residential uses in a horizontal mixed-use project. - " Secondary Entry Drive: Drive that provides an additional entry drive, in addition to the Main Entry Drive or Shared Entry Drive, along a secondary street. - " Primary Frontage: Edge of the closest building to the street bordering the property.
-If there are two streets bordering the property, the street with the Main Entry Drive or Shared Entry Drive is the Primary Frontage. - " Secondary Frontage: Edge of the closest building to any street bordering the property that is not the primary frontage. - " Carport: Covered structure with open sides, supported by posts, that provides shelter for a single or multiple cars for nearby residential development.
+- " Main Entry Drive: Drive that provides a single entry into a project site. - " Shared Entry Drive: Drive that provides a single main entry point for commercial and residential uses in a horizontal mixed-use project. - " Separate Entry Drive: Drive that provides a separate main entry point for commercial and residential uses in a horizontal mixed-use project. - " Secondary Entry Drive: Drive that provides an additional entry drive, in addition to the Main Entry Drive or Shared Entry Drive, along a secondary street. - Primary Frontage: Edge of the closest building to the street bordering the property.
+If there are two streets bordering the property, the street with the Main Entry Drive or Shared Entry Drive is the Primary Frontage. - " Secondary Frontage: Edge of the closest building to any street bordering the property that is not the primary frontage. - " Detached Garage: Separate covered and enclosed parking structure from the main residential building. - " Attached Garage: Covered and enclosed parking integrated into the residential building. - " Carport: Covered structure with open sides, supported by posts, that provides shelter for a single or multiple cars for nearby residential development.
 Carports are typically used for apartment development. - " Tuck-Under Parking: Ground floor parking spaces that are open but covered by the upper floor of a residential building. - " Valance: The part of an awning that hangs down a short distance from the edge of the awning. - " Monument Sign: A free-standing sign that is mounted to the ground that is often placed at entries to a building or development.